Haematology

 Abnormal Results

-Uncertainty of measurement values have been determined and applied to Haematology and Blood Transfusion assays for both normal range and critical limits.
+Measurement Uncertainty values have been determined and applied to Haematology and Blood Transfusion assays for both normal range and critical limits.
 Link to uncertainty of measurement values

 Blood